What Are Service Level Objectives (SLOs )?

 How Service Level Objectives Work

 Organizations use SLOs to deliver increasingly reliable service to their customers.
 Luckily, there’s no need to collect all the data manually.
-These days, observability tools can do a lot of the heavy lifting, automatically collecting and analyzing various metrics, such as response times, uptime, error rates, and resource utilization.
+Observability tools can do a large portion of the heavy lifting, automatically collecting and analyzing various metrics, such as response times, uptime, error rates, and resource utilization.

 Teams can compare the collected data against their established SLOs to determine whether their service meets customer expectations.
 Many observability solutions allow users to set alerts if performance falls below a certain threshold.
 As a result, they can take corrective action before issues escalate and violate SLAs.